Lapiplasty Versus Other Methods of Bunion Treatment

 - Getting a cortisone shot to reduce inflammation

-- Using over-the-counter or prescription shoe inserts to relieve pressure on the joint
+- Using over-the-counter or prescription shoe inserts to relieve pressure on the joint, also known as orthotics

 Hoping to avoid surgery, many patients try these conservative methods first.
 Some patients find that they can, for a time, manage their discomfort using nonsurgical treatments.

 Still, even conservative treatments present disadvantages.
 First, the long-term use of anti-inflammatories is associated with serious health risks.
-These risks increase in older adults.
+These risks increase in older adults and include:

 Even icing a bunion can involve risks for certain patients.
 For example, some patients with circulation problems should consult a doctor before beginning an icing regimen.